tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 rendering from fonts.

 The setup for running [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) is the same as for base Tesseract.
-Note that it is benefical to have more training text and make more pages though, as neural nets don't generalize as well and need to train on something similar to what they will be running on.
+Note that it is beneficial to have more training text and make more pages though, as neural nets don't generalize as well and need to train on something similar to what they will be running on.
 If the target domain is severely limited, then all the dire warnings about needing a lot of training